Matt-Warnock/CV/README.md

 ## Hobbies

-Going to Metal concerts/festivals, Meeting new people at Meetup groups, Playing drums/guitar, American pool
+I really enjoy comic book movies, meeting new people at Meetup groups and playing American pool.
+I also like to play drums in my spare time and occasionally play guitar as well.